-Trenchless sewer pipe lining uses the latest technology to restore corroded pipes, repair leaks or cracks with a four-step process that is essentially putting a pipe within a pipe.
+Trenchless sewer pipe lining uses the latest technology to restore corroded pipes, and repair leaks or cracks with a four-step process that is essentially putting a pipe within a pipe.
 Pipelining also increases the life span of a piping system, preserves the building structures’ landscape, and causes little to no destruction to the property.

 Why Is Trenchless Pipe Lining Installation The Better Option?

-Trenchless requires very little excavation.
+Trenchless pipe lining requires very little excavation.
 Traditional sewer line repair involves digging massive amounts of dirt and concrete even when the affected section is relatively small.
 Additionally, these repairs cost more because of the equipment and manpower used.
-Trenchless rehabilitation and installation is the better choice because it’s a less invasive process that requires less time on the job and very little disturbance to your yard or driveway.
+Trenchless installation is the better choice because it’s a less invasive process that requires less time on the job and very little disturbance to your yard or driveway.

 The most common failures are corrosion and tree roots growing into the pipe.
 Oxygen, metal, water, and minerals chemically react, causing a buildup called scaling, a mound of corrosion where minerals turn into acids that eat away at the pipe.